 What is an attribution management investment trust (AMIT)?

 An AMIT is a managed investment trust that has made an irrevocable election to apply the new AMIT regime and is eligible.
-The Airlie Australian Share Fund has elected to opt in from FY2018.
+The Funds have elected to be an AMIT.

 What is the attribution managed investment trust (AMIT) regime?